0x3639/nom-indexer/README.md

 ```

 ## Setup and configuration
 Install PostgreSQL 14 and create a database for the indexer to use.
+Set the setting ´´´synchronous_commit = off´´´ in ´´´postgresql.conf´´´ to improve write speed on the initial indexing.

 Make a copy of the example.config.yaml file and name the copy "config.yaml".
 Set your desired configuration in the file.